MekTek/web-development-crash-course-playlist/day_1_git/README.md

   Date   : Tue Aug 22 16:52:38 2017 +0600
   Message: initial commit
   ```
-So, your every commit have a record and you can check them in one line by typing `$ git log` with a flag `--oneline` ,
+So, your every commit has a record and you can check them in one line by typing `$ git log` with a flag `--oneline` ,
   ```
   $ git log --oneline
   ```

-You may see only first 7 digit of id and commit messages ...
+You may see only first 7 digits of id and commit messages ...
   ```
   b085359 added a style.css file
   8233cdd initial commit